 After he is bypassed for the news anchor position, Bruce challenges God (Morgan Freeman) and proclaims that he could do a better job.
 God decides to let him prove it by giving Bruce all His powers and makes him responsible for everyone’s prayers.

 For a while, Bruce is flying high with his new powers and gets everything he wants.
-He creates favorable traffic patterns, he sabotages his co-worker to get the anchor job, and he even successfully trains his dog.
+He creates favorable traffic patterns, he sabotages his co-worker who got the anchor job, and he even successfully potty trains his dog.